impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 # Responses
 	- ## Reviewer VkF8
-		- We thank the r
+		- We thank the reviewer for their detailed feedback.
+Since the points raised in the weaknesses and the questions have a significant overlap.
+We will be answering them jointly.
+We use W(eakness) and Q(questions)
 -
 -
 - # Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries